Class Policies & Registration

 An enrolled student withdrawing before the start of the class, must notify the Mystic Museum of Art of his/her intent to withdraw ten (10) business days or more before the start date of the class to receive a full class refund.
 If an adult registration fee included materials, those fees are non-refundable if notice is received within ten (10) business days of class or earlier.

 An enrolled student withdrawing from class less than ten (10) business days before its start date must notify the Mystic Museum of Art of his/her intent to withdraw to receive the class fee less material fees (if applicable) and a 25% processing fee.
+Same-day cancellations (less than 24 hrs notice) will be subject to a 50% processing fee.

 An enrolled student withdrawing from a class after it begins will receive no refund, unless outstanding circumstances exist (eg. medical condition or family emergency).